Nissan Violet: T12 series (1986–1990)

 Nissan renewed the Auster and Stanza lines in 1986 (T12 series), introducing squared-off styling.
 Japan and the US received this model.
 The US Stanza used the same CA20E engine found in the previous generation.
 The car was unusually heavy for its class, due to sharing a platform with the contemporary Maxima and as a result of its small engine, underpowered.
-In part to offset this, some export markets offered turbocharged models, badged "Supremo"; and a cousin, the "Auster XTT".
+In markets outside of North America, Nissan also offered turbocharged models, badged "Bluebird GTi" in Europe and "Stanza Supremo" in Japan; the sister model was called the "Auster XTT".

 Europe received a version of the Nissan Auster as a Datsun/Nissan Bluebird replacement.
 These were built in Sunderland, in the United Kingdom, and badged as the Nissan Bluebird.
 The estate was the only "real" Bluebird in this range, imported from Japan.

 In the Middle East, the T12 Auster/Stanza T12 was called the Nissan Liberta (not to be confused with the Nissan Liberta Villa), a partial replacement of the Nissan Liberta Violet T11.

 The Stanza line was not seen in most other export markets after the 1986 model year.
 The growth of the Sunny and Pulsar models from below meant there was little room for it.

 Bluebird (Europe)

 The T12 was introduced in Europe in 1985 as a replacement for the U11 Bluebird.
 From July 1986, the T12 was imported as a knock-down kit from Japan and assembled at Nissan Motor Manufacturing UK.
 The saloon versions (four door) were available first and the hatchback (five door) became available in January 1987.
 Using the U11 platform, Bluebird Estates were still sourced from Japan.
 Although it was not the first Japanese car to be built in Britain (the Honda-based Triumph Acclaim predated it by five years), the Bluebird was instrumental in proving that a British factory could produce vehicles to the same quality standards as those built in Japan.
+As the earliest cars from the plant were assembled in kit form, they still counted as Japanese production and therefore formed part of Nissan's import quota.
+It was not until early 1988 that the amount of UK-sourced content in Sunderland-built Bluebirds exceeded the sixty percent threshold and they were legally considered "British", immune from import restrictions.

 The Bluebird proved so popular that in December 1987 Nissan announced the institution of a third shift, in order to bump production from 29,000 to circa 40,000 cars annually.
-Being built in the United Kingdom, it was possible to sell the Bluebird in markets like Spain and Italy without the quota limitations imposed on Japanese-made cars.
+Being built in the United Kingdom, it was possible to sell the Bluebird in markets like Spain and Italy without the quota limitations imposed on Japanese-made cars and by October 1988 they were available in nine European markets.
 In Italy, it was the only Nissan available in 1989, alongside the Spanish-made Patrol off-roader.